JeffMck02/CTS-STUFF/PHIL3200_Foucault_GitHubVersion_FULL.md

 In workplaces, tools like employee monitoring software and productivity dashboards extend the reach of panopticism.
 Even healthcare has adopted digital forms of surveillance, with wearable technology tracking individuals’ health metrics and behaviors.
 These systems, while often marketed as tools for improvement, reinforce self-regulation and conformist behavior, aligning perfectly with Foucault’s vision of disciplinary power.

+Another modern example of disciplinary power can be seen in how creators online adjust their work based on the constant feedback of audiences and algorithms.
+On platforms like TikTok, YouTube, and Instagram, metrics such as likes, comments, and views function as disciplinary signals that encourage creators to align their content with what performs well.
+Instead of a guard in a tower, creators are shaped by the invisible expectations of viewers and platform algorithms, leading them to self-regulate their style, topics, and even posting habits.
+This dynamic illustrates how panoptic logic continues to shape behaviour today—not through direct coercion, but through the internalization of what one believes is being watched, valued, or judged by online audiences. (this paragraph is a revision)

 ---

 ## Critical Evaluation